The Norfolk Terrier belongs to the Terriers in the FCI grouping.

 Behaviour and Temperament

 Lively, spunky, amiable, alert, game,.
-Norfolk Terriers are feisty and tenacious, whether they're chasing down a squirrel in the yard or demanding playtime with their human.
-They are gregarious and outgoing, happy to meet new people and even other dogs.
+Norfolk Terriers are feisty and tenacious, whether they're chasing birds or other small animals in the park.
+Often persistent when demanding play with their humans.
+They are generally sociable and outgoing, usually no problems with meeting new people or other dogs.

 Energetic.
 Very playful.
 Excellent watchdog but not protective.
 Requires attention.
 Not reliable off leash.
 A digger and barker.
-For the most part, difficult behaviours such as digging and barking only crop up when their owners don't keep them busy enough.
-When active and engaged, Norfolks are always good company.
+Usually, undesirable behaviours such as barking, digging or destroying items at home only surface if they are not kept busy.
+When engaged actively, Norfolks are always well mannered pets.

 What are some Physical Features of the Norfolk Terrier?